logzio/documentation/docs/user-guide/integrations/api-cookbook/inspect.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Using Inspect feature on OpenSearch Dashboards UI
+# Using Inspect Feature on OpenSearch Dashboards UI